ABOUT

 – Lectures, Lessons, and Feedback Session with Industry Leaders

-– Optional Pairing with Games Y'all Developers
+– Optional Pairing with Local Game Developers

 – Housing at the Holiday Inn Austin Midtown